 Reader reviews: “Great bread.
 About to make a second batch.
 Moist.
 Dense.
 Love it.”
 And the same reader’s follow-up review: “Second batch turned out great as well.
 Used coconut oil instead.
-It’s a keeper.”
+It’s a keeper.” and

 “I used the tapioca for both starches and used oat instead of rice flour.
 Best bread ever!”

 Reader reviews: “As I sit here commenting, the most delicious slice of bread is in hand.
 The honey flavor is perfect.
 No need for butter, the bread is sensational on its own.
 I finally pulled the trigger and bought a bread machine with the gluten-free setting (a T-Fal).
 So sick of purchasing sub-par bread that is small in size, but packs a wallop on the wallet, a bread machine seemed logical.
 I have been researching simple recipes to try, and found this site.
 Using King Arthur’s measure-for-measure gf flour and following all the instructions to the letter, the bread maker yielded a perfectly baked, 2-lb loaf with a nicely browned crust.
 The texture, taste, and smell are unmatched.
 Thank you!
-Life is good again!”
+Life is good again!” and

 “I made this today and it came out great.
 A lot less dense than other gluten-free bread recipes I’ve tried.
-Good texture, great taste, thanks for this one!”
+Good texture, great taste, thanks for this one!” and

 “Just made this recipe last night and not only was it ridiculously easy but it came out perfectly on the first try!
 I used the Wal-Mart Great Value All-Purpose blend and it was just fine, for anyone curious about that particular one.”

 Reader review: “Just finished making this recipe.
 Waited long enough to cut a piece to try it.
 Yum.
 Yum.
-Didn’t have dried apricot or mango so used dried peel and ginger instead.
+Didn’t have dried apricot or mango so used dried orange peel and ginger instead.
 Turned out great and has fabulous flavor.
-Didn’t have any orange juice so replaced it with the orangecello that I had brewing since September.”
+Didn’t have any orange juice so replaced it with the Orangecello that I had brewing since September.”

 ~ Positively Perfect Pumpernickel Bread from GF Jules (follow bread machine instructions) ~ gluten free, vegetarian, with dairy-free options

 Reader reviews: “I tried your recipe and was so happy!
 It actually tastes like real bread!
 Not cardboard!
 I need to try more of your recipes.
 Thank you SO much!!!
 NOTE: I was surprised that the yeast isn’t put into warm water first.
-So interesting but it worked!”
+So interesting but it worked!” and

 “Just made this today.
 Oh.
 Boy.
 This.
 Bread.
 It is seriously delicious, even my picky hubby said so!”